msalemor/azure-solution-monitoring/README.md

   - Use eventual consistency and decoupling
   - Include retry logic

-## Have troubleshooting/root cause plan
+## Have troubleshooting/root cause analysis plan

 - Have a process to perform root cause analysis
 - Use CI/CD pipelines to deploy hotfixes
 - Build a KB of issues and fixes
-- Incorporate learnings into the overall strategy
+- Have a retrospective and incorporate learnings into the overall strategy